timelystream/timelystream.com/docs/get-started/docker.md

 ## Importing data and sending queries

-Now that QuestDB is running, you can start interacting with it:
+Now that Blazar is running, you can start interacting with it:

 - If you published the port `9000`, you can follow our [REST](/docs/reference/api/rest) page